Devolutions/IronRDP/ARCHITECTURE.md

 Meta crate re-exporting important crates.

-**Architectural Invariant**: this crate only re-export other crates and does not provide anything else.
+**Architectural Invariant**: this crate re-exports other crates and does not provide anything else.

 _TODO_: clean up the dependencies